pulipulichen/ocs/lib/phpmyadmin/doc/config.rst

     :default: false

-    Enable logging queries and execution times to be displayed in the console's Debug SQL tab.
+    Enable logging queries and execution times to be displayed in the bottom of main page (right frame).

 .. config:option:: $cfg['DBG']['demo']